Kritagya-web/AI-Chatbot-DL-NLP/README.md

 * If you have experience working with front-end frameworks such as CSS, HTML and JavaScript
 * You can refer to an chatbot UI made by me within the chatbotui folder.
 * Feel free to modify the design to your own liking.
-* To test out a live version of the chatbot, check out my portfolio.
-[Portfolio](https://ongaunjie.com)
+* To test out the live version of the chatbot.

 ### Showcase of the user interface
 ![image](https://github.com/ongaunjie1/AI-Chatbot-DL-NLP/assets/118142884/161a333c-34b0-4e7e-83d1-6468d9cef9cb)